Peter J. A. Lucas

-Lieutenant-Colonel Peter Joshua Arnold Lucas MC (8 July 1914 – 30 June 1994) was a British awarded the Military Cross (MC) for his actions during World War II.
+Lieutenant-Colonel Peter Joshua Arnold Lucas MC (8 July 1914 – 30 June 1994) was a British military veteran awarded the Military Cross (MC) for his actions during World War II.

 Early life

 A Leicestershire farmer's son, Peter Joshua Arnold Lucas was born on 9 July 1914 at Eastwell Hall, near Melton Mowbray and educated at Warwick School.
 He served in the Coldstream Guards from 1936 to 1938, before leaving to join the Warwickshire Police.
 Released for military service, in 1939 he was selected for training at the Royal Military College, Sandhurst and then was commissioned into the Royal Warwickshire Regiment as a second lieutenant on 4 June 1940.
 His service number was 138730.

 Military career

 In 1942 he was seconded to the 8th Battalion, the Durham Light Infantry (DLI).
 By March 1943 Erwin Rommel was trapped in Tunisia between the British Eighth Army in the east and the 1st Army in the west.
 After routing the Americans at the Kasserine Pass he dug his army in at the old French frontier position on the Mareth Line and, a sick man, departed for Europe, leaving Hans-Jürgen von Arnim in charge.
 Montgomery, commander of the Eighth Army, began his attack through its northern end, via the formidable Wadi Zigzaou.

 Lucas was serving in D Company, 8th Battalion, Durham Light Infantry, part of 151 Brigade, which established a bridgehead on the far side of the Wadi.
 In order to widen the bridgehead the Royal Engineers had built a causeway across the Wadi under intense fire, only to see it wrecked by a cloudburst.
 Meanwhile 75 German tanks, infantry of 15 Panzer Division, a regiment from 90th Light Division and Ramcke parachutists were forming up at Zarat, to attack the brigade.
 The 8th DLI confronted the German assault with no supporting weapons – the few Valentine tanks and anti-tank guns were unable to cross the wadi - and no air support, since the aircraft had been grounded by torrential rain.
 The German attack began with accurate shelling of the Durhams' position, which caused many casualties.
 When the gunfire was at its heaviest Lucas, commanding the Bren Gun Carrier Platoon, answered an urgent call from A and B Companies for wireless sets and batteries.
 Undeterred by the murderous defensive fire sweeping the wadi Lucas went forward in his carrier through a gap in the minefield.
 He safely crossed the wadi and anti-tank ditch, all the time under heavy fire, and finally reached the forward companies with his valuable cargo.
 He then returned to Battalion H.Q. the way he had come.
 Later, under equally difficult conditions, he again undertook the hazardous journey this time with rations and ammunition.
 There is no doubt that his actions enabled the forward troops to hold onto their positions and Captain Lucas was awarded the Military Cross.
 Lucas remained with the 8th DLI during the rest of the North African campaign.